 You can perform this exercise three times and repeat it throughout your exercise routine as needed!

 Lunges target your glute muscles as well as your thigh muscles and are a great exercise to build leg strength!
 To do a lunge, stand up straight with your feet together and step forward with one foot.
 As you step, let your body move forward and bend down in a lunge position.
-(For a reference, it will look like you’re kneeling on one knee, but your knee shouldn’t touch the ground.)
+(For reference, it will look like you’re kneeling on one knee, but your knee shouldn’t touch the ground.)

 Return to a standing position (bring your leg back so your feet are together again) and repeat with the opposite leg.
 While performing lunges, make sure your back remains straight and your knee doesn’t move more forward than your toes, as this could make you lose balance or strain your knee.
 Repeat six to eight times on each leg if you’re able.